adamgligor/adamgligor.github.io/_posts/2020-01-02-book-mediations.md

 His believes were founded in stoicism, the most popular philosophy in ancient greece and the roman empire.
 The virtues in stoic philosophy can roughly be translated as: Wisdom, Courage, Justice, Temperance.

-The book contains practical advice on the relationship with ourseleves, other people, life and the universe.
+The book contains practical advice on the relationship with ourselves, other people, life and the universe.

 I pulled out a couple of the memorable quotes.